openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 * Username: ``{{ OPENSHIFT_USERNAME }}``
 * Password: ``{{ OPENSHIFT_PASSWORD }}``

-You can also use the Eclipse Che **Terminal** panel to run OpenShift CLI commands that is what you will use in the following labs whenever it's instructed to run an OpenShift CLI command.
+You can also use the Eclipse Che **Terminal** panel to run OpenShift CLI commands.
+Use that in the following labs whenever it's instructed to run an OpenShift CLI command.

 Use the OpenShift CLI to login into OpenShift with the the same credentials: